 As a result of the integration of the cloud into everyday life, there are now numerous options when it comes to cloud storage.
 Some of the most popular and more ingenious options are discussed below.

-Dropbox is a very popular cloud storage service that allows you to share photos with virtually anyone – even those who don’t have a Dropbox account.
+Dropbox is a top-rated cloud storage service that allows you to share photos with virtually anyone – even those who don’t have a Dropbox account.

 When you hover over individual files or folders, you will see a Share button that reveals a search bar upon clicking it.
 Type the name, email, or group of the party (parties) you want to share the photos with and then click Share.